openmicroanalysis/pyxray/README.rst

 * ``pyxray.element_mass_density_g_per_cm3(element, reference=None)``
     Returns mass density (in g/cm3) of an element.

+* ``pyxray.element_xray_transition(element, reference=None)``
+    Returns X-ray transition descriptor if x-ray transition has a probability greater than 0 for that element.

 * ``pyxray.element_xray_transitions(element, reference=None)``
-    Returns all X-ray transitions which have a probability greater than 0 for an element.
+    Returns all X-ray transitions which have a probability greater than 0 for that element.

 Atomic shell properties
 -----------------------